augustss/verse-semantics/Book/docs/02_builtins.md

 ## Optionals

-An optional is an immutable container that either holds one value of type `t` or nothing at all.
+An optional is an immutable container that either holds a value of type `t` or nothing at all.
 The type is written `?t`.
 Optionals are useful whenever a value may or may not be present, such as when looking up a key in a map or calling a function that can fail.
 By making this possibility explicit in the type, Verse allows programmers to handle “no result” situations directly and consistently, instead of relying on ad hoc error codes or special values.

 You can create a non-empty optional with `option{...}`, which wraps a value into an optional.
 For example: